abdur-cader/surge-classifier/README.md

 This project is an extension of [Surge Predictor](https://github.com/abdur-cader/surge-predictor) — designed for deployment using Docker, MLflow, FastAPI and Render.

-## Features

-✅ Machine learning surge level classification (Random Forest, XGBoost, LightGBM, CatBoost)
-✅ FastAPI + Uvicorn for serving predictions as a REST API
-✅ MLflow for model tracking and experiment management
-✅ Dockerized for easy containerization and deployment
-✅ CI/CD pipeline with GitHub Actions
-✅ Deployed live on Render

 ## Tech Stack

 - Python